Chevy Chase

-Cornelius Crane "Chevy" Chase (/ˈtʃɛvi/; born October 8, 1943) is an American comedian, actor, and writer.
+Cornelius Crane "Chevy" Chase (/ˈtʃɛvi/; born October 8, 1943) is an American comedian, actor and writer.
 He became the breakout cast member in the first season of Saturday Night Live (1975–1976), where his recurring Weekend Update segment became a staple of the show.
 As both a performer and a writer on the series, he earned two Primetime Emmy Awards out of four nominations.

-After leaving Saturday Night Live early in its second season, he established himself as a leading man, starring in some of the most successful comedy films of the 1980s, starting with his Golden Globe-nominated role in the romantic comedy Foul Play (1978).
-Most famously, he portrayed Ty Webb in Caddyshack (1980), Clark Griswold in five National Lampoon's Vacation films, and Irwin "Fletch" Fletcher in Fletch (1985) and Fletch Lives (1989).
+After leaving Saturday Night Live early in its second season, Chase established himself as a leading man, starring in some of the most successful comedy films of the 1980s, starting with his Golden Globe-nominated role in the romantic comedy Foul Play (1978).
+Most famously in the 1980s, he portrayed Ty Webb in Caddyshack (1980), Clark Griswold in five National Lampoon's Vacation films from 1983 to 2015, and Irwin "Fletch" Fletcher in Fletch (1985) and Fletch Lives (1989).
 He also starred in Seems Like Old Times (1980), Spies Like Us (1985), ¡Three Amigos!
-(1986), and Funny Farm (1989).

-He has hosted the Academy Awards twice (1987 and 1988) and briefly had his own late-night talk show, The Chevy Chase Show (1993).
-Chase had a popularity resurgence with his role as Pierce Hawthorne on the NBC sitcom Community (2009–2014).
+(1986), and Funny Farm (1988).
+He hosted the Academy Awards twice (1987 and 1988).
+After a string of flops in the 1990s, Chase's career dwindled until he had a popularity resurgence with his role as Pierce Hawthorne on the NBC sitcom Community (2009–2014).

 Early life and education

 Family

 Cornelius Crane Chase was born in Lower Manhattan on October 8, 1943, and grew up in Woodstock, New York.
 He has an older brother, Ned Jr.

-His father, Edward Tinsley "Ned" Chase (1919–2005), was a Princeton-educated Manhattan book editor and magazine writer.
-Chase's paternal grandfather was artist and illustrator Edward Leigh Chase, and his great-uncle was painter and teacher Frank Swift Chase.
-His mother, Cathalene Parker (née Browning; 1923–2005), was a concert pianist and librettist, whose father, Rear Admiral Miles Browning, served as Admiral Raymond A. Spruance's Chief of Staff on the aircraft carrier USS Enterprise at the Battle of Midway in World War II.
-Cathalene was adopted as a child by her stepfather, Cornelius Vanderbilt Crane, heir to The Crane Company, and took the name Catherine Crane.
+His father, Edward Tinsley "Ned" Chase (1919–2005), was a book editor and magazine writer.
+Chase's paternal grandfather was artist and illustrator Edward Leigh Chase, and his granduncle was painter and teacher Frank Swift Chase.
+His mother, Cathalene Parker (1923–2005), was a concert pianist and librettist.
+Cathalene was adopted as a child by her stepfather, Cornelius Vanderbilt Crane, heir to The Crane Company, and took the name Cathalene Crane.
 Her mother, also named Cathalene, was an opera singer who performed several times at Carnegie Hall.
+Chase's maternal grandfather was Rear Admiral Miles Browning, who served on the aircraft carrier USS Enterprise at the Battle of Midway in World War II.

-Chase was named for his adoptive grandfather, Cornelius, while the nickname "Chevy" was bestowed by his grandmother from the medieval English ballad "The Ballad of Chevy Chase".
+Chase was named for his adoptive grandfather, Cornelius, while the nickname "Chevy" was bestowed by his grandmother from the English ballad "The Ballad of Chevy Chase".
 As a descendant of the Scottish Clan Douglas, she thought the name appropriate.

-According to his step-brother John:

-[Chevy] once told me that people who defined themselves in terms of their ancestry were like potatoes—the best parts of them were underground.
-He disdained the pretension of his mother's side of the family, as embodied by her mother, Cattie.